chericito/mobohubb-docs/docs/QUICK START/onboarding/logging-into-mobohubb/new-user-first-steps.md

 <Image align="center" className="border" border={true} width="80% " src="https://files.readme.io/42373787b35afa05ccf99bffa8cedece92680f5ca90c3a9a62f6d94addcd501d-image.png" />

 3. **Fill** in the phone number and email address fields.
-The phone
+The phone number will be used to receive SMS.

 > **Note:** The user’s email address will be the username.